Conesus, New York

-Conesus is on the county's east border, and is north of Dansville.
+Conesus is on the county's east border, is bordered in part by Conesus Lake and Hemlock Lake, and is north of Dansville.

 History

 Settlement began circa 1795.
-In 1819, Conesus was formed from parts of the towns of Groveland and Livonia as the "Town of Freeport".
-The name was changed to "Browersville" in March 1825 and was changed to "Conesus" a month later.
+In 1819, Conesus was formed from parts of the towns of Groveland and Livonia as the town Freeport.
+The name was changed to "Bowersville" in March 1825 and was changed to "Conesus" a month later.

 Conesus is home to the former St. Michael's Mission, a school for Catholic priests that operated from the 1930s until the 1970s.
 The sprawling complex on Mission Road is now owned by an evangelical Christian church from Colorado Springs.

+The town is also the location of O-Neh-Da Vineyard, which has roots back to 1872 and is one of the last wineries in the country to make sacramental wine from their own vineyards.

 The Conesus Amusement Hall, Kellerman Log Cabin, Payne Cobblestone House, and Sliker Cobblestone House are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the town has a total area of 92.9 km2, of which 85.2 km2 are land and 7.7 km2, or 8.31%, are water.

 Conesus Lake is on the west border of the town, and Hemlock Lake is on the east border of the town.
 Both lakes are considered minor Finger Lakes.
 The east town line is the border of Ontario County.
 Several communities, including Sunny Shores, Excelsior Springs, and Walkleys Landing, are located on the east shore of Conesus Lake in the town.
 There is no housing along the shore of Hemlock Lake, because it is owned by the city of Rochester for its water supply.

 New York State Route 15 is an important north-south highway, which intersects the former New York State Route 255 at Conesus village.